WSU fulfills its

 WSU’s partnership with grape growers and winemakers helped create Washington’s $8.6 billion a year premium wine grape industry.

-Innovations and enterprises of WSU faculty and alumni have invigorated not only Washington’s economy, but the national economy as well.
+Innovations and enterprises of WSU faculty and alumni have invigorated not only Washington’s economy, but the global economy as well.
 Among them:

 Schweitzer Engineering Laboratories (power systems protection), launched by alumnus Edmund Schweitzer